Indian Spring Wildlife Area

 Indian Spring (4 Miles SE of Moulton)(Lavaca County)

 The original Homestead was built in the late 1800’s.
-At this time, the land was a prairie.
+At that time, the land was an open prairie.
 The site was settled because of the all-weather Spring near the

 top of the hill.
-It is thought the nickname “Indian Spring” came from the Indians knowing water was available here no matter how severe a drought was occurring.
+The nickname “Indian Spring” came from the Indians knowing water was available here no matter how severe a drought was occurring.

 The Spring also supplied a water source for the wildlife as it trickled down the hill.
 The water from the Spring continues to provide year-around water for wildlife.

 Native Pecan and Bodark trees (Osage Orange) were abundant in the Dry Creek area.
-Indians prized the Bodark wood for bows and settlers used it for fence posts.
+Indians prized the Bodark wood for bows; settlers used it for fence posts.

 Restoring a representative number of both trees is planned.

-The most difficult task will be to restore the prairie grasses which have been destroyed with over grazing, invasive weeds and thorny brush.
+The most difficult task underway is to restore the prairie grasses which have been destroyed with over grazing, invasive weeds and thorny brush.

-Deer have now settled in the Lavaca River bottom and white-wing doves are very common.
+Deer from the adjacent Lavaca River bottom and white-wing doves are very common.
 Wildlife diversity including all types of birds is being encouraged through

 Indian Spring Pictures: